GlassNet: a multitask deep neural network for predicting many glass properties: Materials and methods

 To test H\textsubscript{2}, we used a trained NN with the selected HP set and converted it into a multi-headed NN.
 We did so by replacing the last layer (output layer) with 85 new layers of 10 neurons each (ReLU activation function) in parallel, one layer for each property.
 These new layers are relatively small and highly specialized for the prediction of their respective property.

-The performance of the models was tested against the holdout dataset to see how they predicted new data.
-To test H\textsubscript{1}, we compared these metrics with another model.
-The algorithm used to induce this comparative model was a random forest trained using the \texttt{scikit-learn} Python module with the default set of hyperparameters.
-The models induced by this algorithm had great performance in previous publications \citeprocitem{4}{{[}4{]}}, \citeprocitem{8}{{[}8{]}}.
+After these procedures, we had two models: a multitask MLP (MT-MLP) and a multitask multi-headed neural network (MT-MH).
+The performance of these two models was tested on the holdout dataset to see how they predicted new data.
+As will be discussed in detail later, the MT-MH performed better in this test, supporting H\textsubscript{2}.

+To test H\textsubscript{1}, we need to train single-task models.
+To keep it simple, we trained single-task NNs (ST-NN) with the same architecture as the MT-MH model, but with only one output neuron (instead of 85).
+Tests of H\textsubscript{1} using a single-task random forest algorithm and the eXtreme Gradient Boosting (XGBoost) algorithm are discussed in the Supplementary Material.

-After observing a reasonable performance of the NNs (discussed in the Results section), we proceeded to train the final model using the chosen architecture and considering \emph{all} the dataset (training \emph{and} holdout).
-This final model was given the name GlassNet.
+After observing a reasonable performance of the NNs (will be discussed in the Results section), we proceeded to train the final models using the chosen architecture and considering \emph{all} the dataset (training \emph{and} holdout) \citeprocitem{42}{{[}42{]}}.
+This final collection of models was given the name GlassNet.

-Finally, relevant information for the glass community was obtained by computing the SHapley Additive exPlanation (SHAP) values using the \texttt{shap} Python module \citeprocitem{41}{{[}41{]}}--\citeprocitem{43}{{[}43{]}}.
+Finally, relevant information for the glass community was obtained by computing the SHapley Additive exPlanation (SHAP) values using the \texttt{shap} Python module \citeprocitem{43}{{[}43{]}}--\citeprocitem{45}{{[}45{]}}.
 This is an analysis that allows the trained model to be interpreted in search of patterns that can then be used by glass scientists and engineers when designing new glasses.
 Unfortunately, it was not possible to obtain the interaction SHAP values recently used by the community \citeprocitem{9}{{[}9{]}}, because this calculation cannot be performed for neural network-based models.